-I just finished the first draft of Book 2, The Sons of Constance, and I’m very into it and super excited!
-It’s much more epic in scope and is more in line with how the rest of the series will be, since we move onto a national scale with kings and battles, and there’s also some great magic, supernatural events and macabre mysteries.
+I am revising the first draft of The Swithen Book 2: The Sons of Constance, and I’m very into it and super excited!
+It’s much more epic in scope, and FUN, and is more in line with how the rest of the series will be, since we move onto a national scale with kings and battles, and there’s also some great magic, supernatural events and macabre mysteries.
 So I thought I’d share with you a preview of what’s coming.

 You can start with Book 2

-King Vortiger and the battle of the two dragons
+King Vortiger and the fight of the two dragons

 The first section of the book finds tyrant King Vortiger looking for Merlin—in order to kill him.
 He has been told that Merlin’s blood will make his tower—that he is building to protect himself against the increasingly angry populous—withstand attack.
 This section also contains an exciting battle between two dragons, retelling the famous Welsh legend of the red and white dragons contained within the hill Dinas Emrys.

 Throughout the book, the kings who trust Merlin can’t be sure if he is helping them, or if they are just pawns in his plan to bend the country to his will.
 They learn the hard way that deceiving Merlin is a very bad idea, and can incur unpleasant consequences they don’t even have the resources to imagine.
 This Merlin is still developing, however, and makes mistakes, as opposed to the all-knowing, always-right wizard we normally see.

 The book also contains a very fun, macabre, Twilight Zone-esque episode in which a man attempts to discredit Merlin by disguising himself and asking Merlin to predict his death.
 His plan backfires, and soon he finds himself trapped in a living nightmare where everyone in the kingdom is watching him, waiting for him to die.